Synchronous orbit: Formula

-By this formula one can find the stationary orbit of an object in relation to a given body.
+By this formula, one can find the synchronous orbital radius of a body, given its mass and sidereal rotational period.

 Orbital speed (how fast a satellite is moving through space) is calculated by multiplying the angular speed of the satellite by the orbital radius.

+Due to obscure quirks of orbital mechanics, no tidally locked body in a 1:1 spin-orbit resonance (i.e. a moon locked to a planet or a planet locked to a star) can have a stable satellite in a synchronous orbit, as the synchronous orbital radius lies outside the body's Hill sphere.
+This is universal and irrespective of the masses and distances involved.

 Examples

 An astronomical example is Pluto's largest moon Charon.

 Much more commonly, synchronous orbits are employed by artificial satellites used for communication, such as geostationary satellites.

 For natural satellites, which can attain a synchronous orbit only by tidally locking their parent body, it always goes in hand with synchronous rotation of the satellite.
 This is because the smaller body becomes tidally locked faster, and by the time a synchronous orbit is achieved, it has had a locked synchronous rotation for a long time already.

+The following table lists select Solar System bodies' masses, sidereal rotational periods, and the semi-major axises and altitudes of their synchronous orbital radii (calculated by the formula in the above section):